-12.Seniority After May Post And Bid.
-Transfers made after the May post and bid will continue to consider the educational needs of the District, and the qualifications and requests of the unit member.
-When all other things are equal, one (1) of the five (5) unit members with the greatest seniority, who requested the transfer and have been deemed qualified by the Human Resource Services Division, Certificated, will receive the transfer, except that a unit member who is in excess at a site will be given priority consideration within the same school level (elementary, middle level, senior high).
+12.4.12.
+Seniority After May Post And Bid.
+Transfers made after the May 1 post and bid will continue to consider the educational needs of the District, and the qualifications and requests of the unit member.
+When all other things are equal, one (1) of the five (5) unit members with the greatest seniority, who requested the transfer and have been deemed qualified by the Human Resource Services Division, , will receive the transfer, except that a unit member who is in excess at a site will be given priority consideration within the same school level (elementary, middle level, senior high).

-12. Transfers Within Early Childhood Education Programs.
+12.4.13 Transfers within Early Childhood Education Programs.
 Transfers within the Early Childhood Education Programs will be processed through the District office responsible for the program.
 A listing of vacancies will be posted in each Early Childhood Education Program site.
 Human Resource Services Division, Certificated, will have posted electronically on the district’s website, a list of known vacancies.
 Each posted vacancy will show location, current hours of assignment, student age level, particulars of assignment, unit member calendar, language, and other stated needs.
 When necessary, a third (3rd) post may be held in the fall.

 12.4.14.
 Unit members assigned to an Early Childhood Education Program are also entitled to participate in regular post and bid procedures established in this Section.
 12.4.15.
 Excessed unit members assigned to central office programs, or other assignments not associated with levels (elementary, middle, or senior high), who have priority consideration will be given priority consideration for available positions for which they hold a current and valid credential.
 (Note: this language is a result of the grievance G-10-035.)

+12.4.16 Unit members shall receive forty eight (48) hours notice for interviews and be able to utilize their two(2) hour personal leave if the interview conflicts with their current teaching assignment.

-Section 12.: EXCEPTION TO POST AND BID PROCEDURES
+Section 12.5: EXCEPTION TO POST AND BID PROCEDURES

-12..1.
+12.5.1.
 Integration Programs.
 For staffing of all integration program positions (except for initial staffing of magnet schools), the District will select the unit member to fill the vacancy from among all qualified applicants.